 Bernadine Mellis teaches Beginning and Advanced Video Production here at MHC as well as at Smith and UMass.
-Class themes include First Person Documentary, Experimental Documentary, Political Documentary, and Collaborations and Adaptations.
-Her creative work ranges from experimental narrative to documentary.
+Class themes include First Person Documentary, Experimental Documentary, Experiments in Adaptation, and Advanced Projects.
+Her own creative work ranges from experimental narrative to documentary.

 Bernadine has made several short films shot on both 16mm and digital video that have screened in festivals and galleries nationally including MadCat International Women’s Film Festival, Brooklyn’s Galapagos Gallery, the London International Gay and Lesbian Film Festival, and The Lab in San Francisco, among others.
+Her most recent short film, I Should Think Fire, was commissioned by FuturePoem Books as part of a series of film responses to a book-length poem (see The Anarch.
+Film Project tumblr).
 Bernadine also directed The Odyssey, a collaborative adaptation of Homer's 24-chapter epic, made up of 24 shorts by 24 different mostly queer, trans, and women filmmakers.
-Her current work in progress is an interactive documentary process, an online archive that investigates Leftist legacies, contemporary forms of activism, and impediments to social change through the stories of children of social justice activists, who will post their stories to a story-gathering website.
-Her own short videos, made from interviews she has conducted with children of activists, will rotate on the site.

 Bernadine is currently working on two projects: a story about children of the New Left, and a documentary about alternative burial practices that follows architect Katrina Spade as she designs and builds the prototype for the Urban Death Project, a site for creating compost out of our beloved dead.